ssfsx17/ffpnp/Jobs/JobDetails/Berserker.md

 | 8 |
 | 9 |
 | 10 | Prestige Job Title: Guts Berserker
-|    | Job Support: Critical Anger - Double physical damage output while at 25% HP or less.
+|    | Job Support: Critical Anger - Always have Boost Attack status while at 25% HP or less.
 |    | Job Support: UGS-Mastery - The special AP rules for Ultra-Greatswords are cancelled.
 | 11 |
 | 12 |